xmtp/docs-xmtp-org/docs/pages/intro/intro.md

 # What is XMTP?

-XMTP (Extensible Message Transport Protocol) is an open, permissionless, and decentralized protocol for secure and private messaging.
+XMTP (Extensible Message Transport Protocol) is a secure and decentralized protocol for building communication platforms for the next phase of the internet.

+XMTP is open and permissionless, empowering any developer to build end-to-end encrypted 1:1, group, and broadcast messaging experiences, and more.

 ## Why should I build with XMTP?